YOU HAVE DONE YOUR TIME.

 What is an expungement?
 What does it mean to expunge a criminal record?
 An expungement is the sealing of a criminal record for most public purposes.

-What happens after filing a petition for expungement?
 A petition for expungement must be filed in the court of conviction.
 Upon filing, the prosecutor and arresting agency must be notified.
 Then, a hearing is set by the court.
 Witnesses with relevant information may testify at the hearing.
 The court will also have access to the petitioner's background information.
 The court will then decide whether the circumstances warrant an expungement of the conviction, arrest record, or diversion.
 If the petition is granted, the court will order the KBI to inform the FBI, Secretary of Corrections, and any other law enforcement agency of the expungement.

 DOES AN EXPUNGEMENT HAVE TO BE DISCLOSED?